Estimated reading time: 4 minutes

-We arrived at Waddesdon Manor at 10am.
-With barely any queues we presented our online tickets then hopped onto the free shuttle bus.
+We arrived at Waddesdon Manor at 10am, followed by walking towards the ticket station.
+There were barely any queues, so we presented our online tickets, then hopped onto the free shuttle bus to start the day.
 It was nice to see a lot of signposts around the area directing us to The Aviary, Manor House, Gardens, Playground, and The Stables.

 We had allocated timeslots for the manor, which was a bonus for us.
 A guide handed my son a children’s Poupon’s viewfinder.
 This was the gem of the day.
 You spin the dial, enter the room selected and try and find the image that the arrow pointed to.

 A systematic and visual aid for my child.
 Yes, please!